What is an SSL certificate?

 Some site seals examples for domain validation SSL certificates can be found below:

-To emphasize the company name and location, the Certificate Authority provides OV SSL certificates with dynamic site seals.
+To emphasize the company name and location, the Certificate Authority provides OV and EV SSL certificates with dynamic site seals.
 Users have an opportunity to view and check the company for which an SSL certificate was issued by clicking on the special site seal icon on the website.
 More information about the installation of Comodo’s (now Sectigo) Trust Logo and Corner of Trust can be found here.